 A typical day

-- 8am – 9pm – Breakfast provided if requested.
-School drop offs and settling children into the day.
+- 8am – 9pm – Children welcomed into the setting.

 - 9am – 12pm – 3-hour Montessori work cycle